timothymclane/vscode-react-redux-snippets/README.md

 ![abbreviations](src/client/images/abbreviation.gif)

 ## Settings
 As of version 2.0.0, settings for loose and strict linter options are available.
 With loose, semicolons are generally omitted, while strict requires semicolons after every statement or function call.
+These settings can be accessed under reactReduxSnippets.